BugmakerCC/SmartRepoGuard/readme.md

 # SmartRepoGuard

 **SmartRepoGuard** is a tool designed to detect and analyze security issues in repository-level smart contract projects 🔥.
 This repo is an artifact of our paper 📖 **SmartRepoGuard: Safeguarding Repository-level Smart Contract Projects from Access Control Vulnerabilities**.
-The source code of tool, instructions, and data of evaluation are included in this repo.

 <img src="overview.png" alt="Project Overview" title="This is the project verview" width="700" height="300" style="display: block; margin: auto;">